sanghyun-son/EDSR-PyTorch/README.md

 ## Method & experiment

-For the training of the Network we use super resolution images, which we degrade with a simplified model including blurring, downsampling with bicubic interpolation and noise, to get paired training data.
-Then we train our network to do the inverse process.
+For the training of the networks we use HR images, which we degrade with a simplified model including blurring, downsampling with bicubic interpolation and noise, to get paired training data (LR, HR).
+Then we train our network on a large datasets of images to try do the inverse process and reconstituing a HR image.
+In fact the network is trained to

 results in a table